 Ingredients

 - Raspberries: I prefer fresh raspberries when in season but frozen works perfectly fine too.
-It's always a bonus when I can get to the farmer's market for some fresh berries!

-- Maple syrup: Using maple syrup instead of white sugar makes the compote more wholesome as well as refined sugar-free.
+- Maple syrup: Using maple syrup instead of sugar makes the compote more wholesome as well as refined sugar-free.

 - Tapioca starch + water (for the optional slurry): Corn starch or arrowroot starch are interchangeable here as well, so use whatever you have on hand.
 The slurry will thicken the compote immediately.